Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 30. Can you explain how you would test a chatbot or conversational interface?

-Answer: I would perform a thorough examination of the chatbot’s functionality, including testing its ability to handle various inputs, understand and process user requests, provide accurate and relevant responses, and handle unexpected or edge cases.
+Sample Answer: I would thoroughly examine the chatbot’s functionality, including testing its ability to handle various inputs, understand and process user requests, provide accurate and relevant responses, and handle unexpected or edge cases.
 I would also test the chatbot’s integration with other systems, its performance, and its error handling and logging capabilities.

 Related Articles